Historian William Hanna presents "The WWII POW Experience at Camp Myles Standish"

 well investigated so I am going to try to take care of that."

-Please consider joining us on the 27th to learn more about town history.
+Please consider joining us on the 26th in the Community Room.

 7:30PM at the Boyden Library at the corner of Bird and Baker Streets.

 Former Boston PD Superintendent John Gallagher presents "Foxborough In World War II"

 After spending 29 years with the Boston Police Department John F. Gallagher is excited to join us to talk about his true crime books.

 His most recent book titled “A Monument to Her Grief: The Sturtevant Murders of Halifax, Massachusetts,” recounts the brutal triple murder